cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [2023-11-30 12:47:36] [DEBG] 0x0000d044 (04 30 9d e5): ldr r3, [sp, #4]        #
 [...]
 ```
-TODO:

-In the case of hooks with mode `skip`, all the symbolic execution engine does is to execute the
-injected assembly instructions, which may modify part of the concrete state, but have no effect on
-the symbolic state.

-In the case of abstract function hooks, the symbolic execution engine

-Abstract function hook, nothing done symbolically beside executing injected instructions
+When executing the trace symbolically, [Morion](https://github.com/pdamian/morion) follows along the
+recorded instructions (including the ones injected by hooks during tracing).
+In case of a hook with
+mode `skip`, no additional modifications to the symbolic state are performed.
+As we will see in the
+next example, this might be different when using a hook with mode `model`.
-#### Specific Function Hook (Example libc:fgets)
+#### Specific Function Hook with Mode Model (Example libc:fgets)
 In section [How Hooking Works](./4_tracing.md#how-hooking-works) we explained that

 As explained in section [How Hooking Works](./4_tracing.md#how-hooking-works)